kolide/honest.security/content/collecting-data-honestly/index.md

 Where informed consent is inappropriate, transparency is essential.
 Many security products feature audit logs, but those audit logs are rarely readily accessible to end-users who stand to lose the most when a bad-actor abuses their access to their work device.
-In order for the automatic accountability transparency brings to bear, it must be consistently applied to all mechanisms available to the administrators to obtain data.
+In order for the automatic accountability of transparency to apply, it must be consistently applied to all mechanisms available to obtain data.

 ### Example: A Privacy Center